 Dropcam is a San Francisco, CA startup that provides video monitoring hardware and software so customers can view high-definition video from iOS and Android devices or the Internet.
 Consumers and small businesses can use Dropcam’s video platform to monitor homes, offices, or pets.
 The company offers a free, real-time streaming service as well as Cloud Video Recording (CVR), a subscription service that gives users the ability to review stored footage over a 7 or 30-day period and make clips.
 Dropcam launched in 2009, and in 2013, received $30 million Series C funding round, led by Institutional Venture Partners (IVP), and with participation by Kleiner Perkins Caufield & Byers, Accel Partners, and Menlo Ventures.

 By 2011, Dropcam was storing up to 100 GB of data per customer each month.
 Initially, the company developed its own storage solution, which proved to be time consuming.
-“Storage was our biggest issue,” says Greg Nelson, Director of Software Engineering.
+“Storage was our biggest issue,” says Greg Nelson, Vice President of Software Engineering.
 “We had to spend time architecting our storage solution, which made it difficult to scale.”
 Additionally, Dropcam was renting services from a managed hosting provider and it would take close to 24 hours to onboard a new server.

 While Dropcam considered other cloud providers, the company chose Amazon Web Services (AWS) because of cost and the maturity of AWS solutions.
 “We need to scale horizontally and can’t afford single points of failure.
 The storage capability of Amazon Simple Storage Service (Amazon S3) and the elasticity of Amazon Elastic Compute Cloud (Amazon EC2) were the key reasons we chose AWS,” says Nelson.